Shouvik103/Microservices-Monitoring-Alerting-System/README.md

 # 🔍 Microservices Monitoring & Alerting System

 A production-ready, event-driven monitoring platform that health-checks your microservices and alerts you in real-time via Slack and email.

+> **Resume Highlights:**
+> * Designed and built a production-grade, event-driven monitoring platform that health-checks 9+ microservices in real time via HTTP (GET/POST/HEAD) and TCP probes, with configurable polling intervals.
+> * Engineered a decoupled microservices architecture using RabbitMQ as a message broker — a Poller publishes health results, a DB Writer persists them to PostgreSQL, and an Alerter evaluates alert conditions and dispatches notifications via Slack webhooks and SMTP email.
+> * Developed a RESTful API with FastAPI featuring JWT-based authentication, role-based access control (admin/editor/viewer), service CRUD, health history, uptime analytics (1h/24h/7d/30d), CSV/JSON data export, and a Prometheus-compatible `/metrics` endpoint for Grafana integration.
+> * Built a real-time dashboard with WebSocket live updates, multi-service response time charts, an incident timeline tracking outage duration, custom per-service alert rules, and dynamic configuration.

 ---